soonhankwon/soonhankwon/README.md

 ---
 ### About me

 I believe in code that runs, in the real world.

-> "Simple works.
-Complex breaks."
-> "Perfect is useless if it doesn’t run."
+"Perfect is useless if it doesn’t run."

 I’ve always admired mathematics and science.